-Making political contributions in the Group's name to candidates, political parties, organisations, and other political entities (regardless of the government agency) is also prohibited.
+Making political contributions in the Group's name to candidates, political parties, organisations, and other political entities is also prohibited.

 While members of personnel are free to volunteer in political activities on a personal basis, they may not use the Group's name, funds, assets, resources or employee lists.
-In the same way, individuals working for the Group may not canvassed during working hours to make political contributions.
+In the same way, individuals working for the Group may not be canvassed during working hours to make political contributions.